 The Abbeyhill Colony of Artists have announced details of their 18th Annual Exhibition taking place on 16th and 17th September.
 Funding from the SafeDeposits Scotland Community Fund has helped to support their work in 2023.
 This group of artists and creatives are centred around the Abbeyhill Colonies in Edinburgh.

 Full steam ahead for community projects awarded funding

-The STEAM Club, based at Netherholm Community Hall in Castlemilk, has received a funding boost of £2,500 at a recent charity event in Glasgow.
-Lintel Soup was organised by SafeDeposits Scotland in partnership with Lintel Trust, with three community projects from Glasgow's southside invited to showcase their important local work to members of the public.
+The STEAM Club, based at Netherholm Community Hall in Castlemilk, has received a funding boost of £2,500 at a recent event in Glasgow.
+Lintel Soup was organised by SafeDeposits Scotland in partnership with Lintel Trust, with three Glasgow projects invited to showcase their important community work to members of the public.

 © 2023 SafeDeposits Scotland Limited, All Rights Reserved.

 SafeDeposits Scotland Limited is a company registered in Scotland with number 405020